Gangster (1994 film)

-Gangster is a 1994 Hindi film.
+Gangster is a 1995 Hindi film.
 The movie starred Dev Anand as the lead actor.
-It also starred Mamta Kulkarni and Manu Gargi as the romantic pair of the movie.
+It also featured Mamta Kulkarni and Manu Gargi as the romantic pair of the movie.

 Plot

-The story is about a priest, Father Pereira (played by Dev Anand), who unwittingly becomes a witness to the rape and murder of a village woman by the rich man of the village, Chandulal Seth (played by Ajit).
+The story is about a priest, Father Pereira, who unwittingly becomes a witness to the rape and murder of a village woman by the rich man of the village, Chandulal Seth.
 Father Ferriera is framed for the crime by Chandulal Seth and is sent to the jail instead.
 During the jail time spent, Father Ferriera develops a good friendship with some of the jail mates.
 On release from the jail, he along with his former jail mates decide on taking revenge with Chandulal Seth, who is now one of the richest jewelers of the world.